 In KS1, children are encouraged to read fluently, identifying, segmenting and blending digraphs and trigraphs as well as recognising increased sight vocabulary.
 Children continue to develop their comprehension skills, making simple inferences and talking about their likes and dislikes.

 In KS2, our children are encouraged to read widely and discuss their preferences with some details, also acknowledging their favourite genres and authors.
 They continue to develop their fluency, reading at increased speed and develop such skills as scanning.
 In comprehension, children are expected to answer questions concisely, backing up their ideas with evidence from the texts.

 Throughout their time at St Vincent's, children will experience reading individually, in pairs, small groups and as a whole class.
 Children are also given plenty of opportunities to read to themselves and have access to a well-stocked library.

 Spellings are taught following the guidance in the National Curriculum.
-They are taught through the Letters and Sounds phonics programme in EYFS and KS1 and in Years 2 - 6 we follow the No Nonsense spelling scheme.
+They are taught through the Little Wandle phonics programme in EYFS and KS1 and in Years 2 - 6 we follow the Literacy Seeds spelling scheme.

 We have high expectations for presentation and handwriting at St Vincent's.
 Handwriting is taught discreetly with the expectation that all writing is our best.
 We follow the Nelson handwriting scheme throughout the age-range and encourage the use of pen for those children who are ready, from Year 2 onwards.